queen-raae/urlbox-towel/README.md

-# twitter-towel
+# Xtowel

+## A towel is the most massively useful thing an interstellar hitchhiker a web developer can have

-## twitter screen-shot on a your beach towel
+Twitter screen-shot on a your beach towel

 ```sh
 npm create astro@latest -- --template basics